-As a first step we expand the exponential as a series yielding
+As a first step, we expand the exponential as a series yielding

-We will now consider the application of the different quantisation maps to \eqref{eq:expE}.
+We will now consider the application of the different quantization maps to \eqref{eq:expE}.
 In order to allow for an easier comparison, we will also express our results in the basis used in \cite{Noui:2011im}.

 For $Q = Q_{D}$ we obtain

 In the case $Q = \tilde{Q}_{D}$ we have

 Using $Q = \tilde{Q}^{NPP}_{D}$ we are left with